|Pregnancy Week (Select):|

 If a woman requests an induction of labour then she will need to consent to a vaginal exam so that the doctor or midwife can decide what form of induction will the best for her.
 Obviously the waters can’t be broken if the cervix is closed.

-9. In the presence of twins to ascertain the lie of the 2nd twin and puncture the amniotic sac.
+- In the presence of twins to ascertain the lie of the 2nd twin and puncture the amniotic sac

-A huge amount of information can be obtained from a VE and if it’s worth doing at all, then its worth doing properly – i.e. with preparation done thoroughly and not a rushed procedure.
+If a vaginal exam is worth doing at all, then its worth doing properly – i.e. with preparation done thoroughly and not a rushed procedure.
 Beware of the casual ‘quick feel’ just to see where baby’s head is.
 It’s often misleading or inaccurate with the results and it would have been more productive to take the time to do a proper exam, even if it meant some discomfort and moving from a comfortable position to get accurate and relevant information.